-The employee representatives on the Supervisory Board employed by LBBW also receive their employee compensation.
+The employee representatives on the Supervisory Board employed at LBBW also receive their salary as employees.

 The remuneration of Supervisory Board members who are not part of the Supervisory Board for a complete financial year is paid pro rata for their term in office.